leucos/ansible-tuto/step-04/README.md

 host1              : ok=2    changed=1    unreachable=0    failed=0
 ```

-Note: You might see a cow passing by if you have `cowsay` installed.
+Note: you might see a cow passing by if you have `cowsay` installed.
 You can
 get rid of it with `export ANSIBLE_NOCOWS="1"` if you don't like it.

 Let's analyse the output one line at a time.